“It is not the nature of the task, but its consecration, that is the vital thing.” (Martin Buber)

 Even for those whose jobs contributed significantly to the community’s, or perhaps the world’s, wellbeing—doctor, statesman, author, scientist—it’s not necessarily the skill or the accomplishment that will be cited, but the dedication and intentionality that accompanied that accomplishment.
 Equally important as the surgeon’s skill with the scalpel is the compassion she brings to her patients and their families, and to her colleagues in the operating theater.
 And if the author who pens the greatest literary work of the 21st century is seen off the page as one of the biggest jerks of the century, too, he has earned—at best—hollow tributes.

-That describes a life that didn’t end in regret.
+It so beautifully describes a life that didn’t end in regret.
 As we cultivate our skills in order to achieve professional or creative success, we need also to cultivate the qualities of personal success, those that go beyond our technical or career proficiencies.
 Think about what values or virtues you want to don each morning when you rise, wear throughout your day and tuck under your pillow when you sleep.
 Whether it’s faith, kindness, integrity, friendship, courage, or all of the above, choose to live your eulogy every day.

 It’s either that, or learn to be a damn good parallel parker….